beeva-pablovaliente/properties-generator/README.md

     --delimiterChar <char>            Character to delimit the columns in the CSV file.
 Default: # --defaultEnv <col>                If the enviroment selected has no value set, select the value from this column.
 Default: DEV

-Obs.- althoug it is mainly prepared for "properties format", it admits "yml|yaml" type, if you choose that type, the program will use ":" separator for key:value instead of "="
+Obs.- althoug it is mainly prepared for "properties format", it admits "yml|yaml" type, if you choose that type, the program will use ":" separator for key:value instead of "=", also, when -t yml is chosen, it will replace the string .IDENTATION. by two blank spaces and the string .SPACE. for one, this way you can obtain a yaml format file.